Whereabouts of almost 1,300 Missouri sex offenders unknown

 The audit released by state Auditor Nicole Galloway says 1,259 sex offenders are unaccounted for — about 8 percent of the nearly 16,000 registered sex offenders in Missouri — and it blames inadequate enforcement of the registration requirement at the local level.
 In 14 counties and the city of St. Louis, the whereabouts of more than 10 percent of sex offenders is unknown.

-"The law requiring sex offenders to register has been on the books for more than 20 years to help keep our communities, and especially our children, safe," Galloway said in a statement.
-"But if the law isn't enforced, it's not effective and public safety is compromised."
+Galloway said the audit did not compare compliance rates in Missouri with other states, nor did it examine if non-compliant sex offenders committed additional crimes.

+However, other states have had similar problems with keeping up with sex offenders.
+A state analysis in August found that Wisconsin didn't have current information on 2,735 offenders.
+A 2017 audit in Massachusetts found no address on file for nearly 1,800 of the state's more than 13,000 registered sex offenders.

-The law took effect in 1995 and was updated this year to classify sex offenders into three tiers.
+The registration requirement law took effect in Missouri in 1995 and was updated this year to classify sex offenders into three tiers.
 The most dangerous sex offenders are listed in Tier III for offenses that include rape, sodomy or first- or second-degree child molestation.
 Those offenders must register with local police every 90 days for the rest of their lives.

 Failure to comply with registration requirements is a felony.
 The audit found that less than 10 percent of noncompliant offenders had an active arrest warrant against them.